PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Method

 \subsection{Pseudo-User Agent}

-The pseudo-user agent\footnote{For notational convenience, we denote by $\mathcal{M}_u$ the model used to simulate user preferences.
-In practice, $\mathcal{M}_u$ may either share the same model as $\mathcal{M}$ or be instantiated separately.} \takehiro{$\mathcal{M}_u$ is designed to simulate user $u$ based on their predicted preference $\hat{P_u}$}.
+The pseudo-user agent \footnote{For notational convenience, we denote by $\mathcal{M}_u$ the model used to simulate user preferences.
+In practice, $\mathcal{M}_u$ is not a separately trained model, but the base LLM conditioned by a prompt that incorporates the persona description.} $\mathcal{M}_u$ is designed to simulate user $u$ based on their predicted preference $\hat{P}_u$.
 To construct a faithful pseudo-user agent, we prompt an expert agent $\mathcal{M}_\text{expert}$ to estimate $\hat{P}_u$ from the user's interaction history $H_u$, inspired by prior work simulating domain experts via prompt-based LLMs \cite{park2024generativeagentsimulations1000} (see Appendix~\ref{appnedix:ExpertLLMAgents} for details).
 The result is expressed as a natural language Explicit Persona (EP), which serves as a surrogate representation of $P_u$ in downstream components.

 Acting as a stand-in for the actual user, $\mathcal{M}_u$ is responsible for generating user-specific rubrics and providing critiques and feedback in accordance with the predicted preferences.